 - The Structure: Working alone from your home.
 No one to talk to.
 You’re regularly reading stories of successful writers who do meaningful work which makes you feel even more discouraged.

 - Mental Models: You’ve developed high-level writing skills but you want to use them for something bigger.
 Deep down, you want to create meaningful scripts that will be shared by others not because the advertising budget is high, but because what you’re creating is making people think deeply.
 Also, you think that you don’t have what it takes to be your own boss.

 - Transform mental models: Realizing that working for someone else while creating meaningful content is fully possible.
 The two can co-exist.
 Instead of feeling incapable of starting your own thing, recognize that you’re already running your own business.
 Freelancing is not something everyone can do.
 It requires strict discipline.

 - Design a better structure: Go out more.
 Work from co-working spaces.
-Join an online community of writers that support each other.
+Join an online community of writers who support each other.
 Create time in your life where you can work on your own business – a writing studio.

 - Patterns: Figure out what type of work make you feel depressed and avoid such work.
 And, figure out what type of work brings you joy and focus more on this.